 The elephant seal research project is conducted by Professor Dan Costa’s lab at UC Santa Cruz.
 Año Nuevo is both a State Park and a part of the University of California Natural Reserve system, a unique partnership that allows long-term research on the elephant seals.
 Last year, researchers working at Año Nuevo published over 30 peer-reviewed scientific papers making Año Nuevo a research hotspot.

 So how can you see the elephant seals during the breeding season?

 Año Nuevo Tours:

 The 90 minute public guided tours available during the Año Nuevo breeding season begin on December 15 and continue through the end of March.
 Advance reservations are recommended, and are available 8 weeks in advance.
-You can purchase your tickets through Reserve America.
+You can purchase your tickets through Reserve California.

 For Extended Viewing:

 Each year, in January, Coastside State Parks Association and California State Parks hosts their annual Seal Adventures event that raises funds to support education, interpretation, and projects at fifteen state parks and beaches on the San Mateo County coast.
 There are two viewing sessions each day.
 The morning session runs from 8:30 to noon, and the afternoon session from 1:30 to 5:00, allowing time to observe the Elephant Seals without the constant need to move with the group as with the daily tours.
 Tickets are limited to 100 for each session to ensure an uncrowded experience.

 In addition, researchers from UCSC will be available in the field and in the education center to discuss their ongoing research and to answer questions.